 As a therapist working in my community for 22 years, I offer a seasoned and warm approach to the work we do together.
 I commit to long-term and short-term relationships with clients struggling with all sorts of issues from childhood trauma to anxiety.
-I work with clients to focus on managing difficult feelings, anxiety and panic, processing loss and working toward a peaceful mind.
+I help clients to focus on managing difficult feelings, anxiety and panic, processing loss, and working toward a peaceful mind.
 I also work with psychotherapists that are seeking their own psychotherapy as this can sometimes be a complex and rich area.
 I have a special interest in women's issues, menopause, and eating problems.

 I work in a relational style.
 Simply put we can explore the impact of early and current relationships on your sense of self and wellbeing.
 The interaction between therapist and client begins to highlight, clarify, and heal negative patterns.

-Although the focus of my practice has broadened over the years, eating disorders and childhood trauma are my special interests.
-I treat a broad spectrum of eating problems.
-I also have experience in negotiating and discovering ways of living well with Aspergers Syndrome.
-I have also worked with children and families of violent/sexual offenders.
+I have experience in negotiating and discovering ways of living well with Autism, working with carers.
+I have helped adult children and families of violent/sexual offenders.

 What to expect?